acronis/ui-component-library/packages/documentation/components/card/card.doc.md

 ---
-title: Acv Card component
+title: ACV Card component
 lang: en-US
 editLink: true
 ---

-# Acv Card
+# ACV Card

 Used to group information into logical blocks.
 Any content (text blocks, form elements, buttons, collapses, icons, and illustrations) can be located inside the card.